ospc-org/ospc.org/README.md

 createdb taxcalc
 ```

 If you need to add a user and grant permissions make sure to have psql installed as well.
+If the command fails, ensure you have started Postgres after installing it.
+For example, with a homebrew installation of Postgres, it is necessary to run a `pg_ctl` command to start the Postgres service.

 ## Create a directory
 Make sure to create a directory wherever you keep your projects.